laserred/sail/README.md

 php artisan sail:install --aero --host=my-site.local
 ```

-Depending on your base Laravel version, amend your `docker-compose.yml` to use relevant PHP runtime, e.g. `context: ./vendor/laravel/sail/runtimes/7.4`
+Depending on your base Laravel version, check that the docker-compose.yml is provisioned with the correct php version for the application by altering the lines, e.g.

+`context: ./vendor/laravel/sail/runtimes/8.2`

+and

+`image: sail-8.2/app `

 Update your `.env` to include:
 ```Dotenv